 The best way to manage devices in school is to use dedicated MDM software.
 Essentially this allows schools to configure all devices in a secure way in one go, and to 'push' out new apps or updates at convenient times outside of core teaching hours.

-Your IT support partner will be able to advise you on how an MDM can be used in your school.
+Your Education Technology Support Partner will be able to advise you on how an MDM can be used in your school.

 Implementation of mobile solutions in school should take account of the existing infrastructure and wireless provision to ensure that the supporting environment is able to meet the demands.

 - Application delivery